GuiBelchior/CollegeVisitsApp/README.md

 # CollegeVisitsApp
-A college visitor listing made with the Power Platform Tech Stack
+A college visitor listing made with the Power Platform Tech Stack in the class Upskill - Power Platform